 2. You believe you have nothing to offer.

 Everyone has something to offer that is valuable to someone else.
 I am confident that you have a skill or talent that can be monetized.
-For example, you’re great at writing or design, consider offering services to others or start an online portfolio such as a blog.
-Have you thought of writing your thoughts and sharing it out with the world?
-Have a unique voice?
+For example, you’re great at writing or design, consider offering services to others or start an online writing portfolio with a blog.
 Many people, like myself, make money blogging.
 You too can be making money with a blog.

 Most people underestimate the value of their talents or skills.
 Having this belief limits your ability to increase your money-making potential.
 Taken another way, do you find your friends asking you for help with a particular area?
 Guess what?
 You’ve just found demand.

 Here’s a pro tip: tell your family and friends you’re starting a side hustle to pay off debt, build an emergency fund, or save for a down payment.
-It might be weird for you to ask family or friends for money.
-However, if you couldn’t do what they needed, chances are they’ll pay someone else to complete it for them.
+It might be weird for you to be vulnerable by publicly stating you’re looking for side gigs to make extra cash.
+But you’ll be surprised by how people need help and willing to pay for it.

 3. You’re afraid your boss will find out.